How to use financial metrics to make business decisions?

 Operational efficiency: optimizing resources

-The metrics Financials are much more than numbers and reports, they are powerful tools for improving business decisions and operational efficiency.
+The Financial metrics are much more than numbers and reports, they are powerful tools for improving business decisions and operational efficiency.

 So, by monitoring the right metrics, companies find opportunities to optimize resources and improve processes.